onato/nz-flora-fauna/docs/_pages/plants/trees/trees-native/olearia-traversiorum-chatham-island-akeake-2.md

 This olive-like tree has a tall narrow growth form growing to a height of 18m and has a trunk up to 1 m wide.
 Yellow flowers appear late spring and into summer and fruits appear from January to June.
 This threatened species is now sold in specialised nurseries.
-For more details of this tree visit: <a href="http://www.nzpcn.org.nz/flora_details.aspx?ID=609">http://www.nzpcn.org.nz/flora_details.aspx?ID=609</a>